hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 #### Normalized strand cross-correlation coefficent (NSC):

+The ratio of the maximal cross-correlation value divided by the background cross-correlation (minimum cross-correlation value over all possible strand shifts).

+maximal cross-correlation value / minimum value of cross-correlation (background)

+- higher values indicate more enrichment (better signal:noise)
+- low NSC scores: < 1.1
-The ratio of the maximal cross-correlation value divided by the background cross-correlation (minimum cross-correlation value over all possible strand shifts). **Higher values indicate more enrichment, values less than 1.1 are relatively low NSC scores, and the minimum possible value is 1 (no enrichment).** Datasets with NSC values much less than 1.05 tend to have low signal to noise or few peaks (this could be biological, such as a factor that truly binds only a few sites in a particular tissue type or it could be due to poor quality).
+- minimum possible value: 1 (no enrichment)

+Datasets with NSC values much less than 1.05 tend to have low signal to noise or few peaks (this could be biological, such as a factor that truly binds only a few sites in a particular tissue type or it could be due to poor quality).

 #### Relative strand cross-correlation coefficient (RSC):

+The ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value.

+(max cross-correlation value - background) / (phantom - background)

-The ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value. **The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.** RSC values significantly low (< 0.8) tend to have low signal to noise and can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
+**The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.** RSC values significantly low (< 0.8) tend to have low signal to noise and can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
 Like the NSC, datasets with few binding sites (< 200) which are biologically justifiable also show low RSC scores.

 ## `phantompeakqualtools`